 15 restaurants where to eat in Ubud

-When the sun is setting and heat is going down, it’s time to think of some proper meal.
+When the sun is setting and the heat is cooling down, it’s time to think of a proper meal.

 But where to eat in Ubud?

-Options are endless so either do start planning early or just throw yourself inside of any restaurant door.
+Options are endless, so either start planning early or just throw yourself into any restaurant door.

 If you’re a planner, here are some suggestions to consider.

-Work of mine demands me to do tons of background research so I want to make things easy on free time.
+My work demands me to do tons of background research, so I want to make things easy on free time.
 Hope to make things easy for you too, so I maybe you’ll find something to try from this list.

-Anyhow, at least you might have an preconception to try local delicacies or maybe are you longing for some Italian pizza, so let’s go to find some!
+Anyhow, at least you might have a preconception to try local delicacies, or maybe you’re longing for some Italian pizza, so let’s go to find some!

-I decided to base this list by location.
+I decided to base this list on location.
 As Ubud is still a small town, let’s do this street by street.

-Inside just a one square kilometer you’ll find everything you are lusting for.
+Inside just one square kilometer, you’ll find everything you are lusting for.

 Jalan Monkey Forest